 Is There A Link Between ADHD And Driving?

 Attention-deficit/hyperactivity disorder, or ADHD, can be considered a serious neurological condition that usually impacts the brain and central nervous system.
 ADHD is often associated with inattentiveness, impulsivity, and hyperactivity, which can impact a person’s ability to be a safe driver.
-Drivers with ADHD tend to be more likely to experience traffic accidents, which can indicate the need to seek treatment for ADHD symptoms in order to drive safely.
-This may involve therapy, medication, and effective coping skills.
+Drivers with ADHD tend to be more likely to experience traffic accidents, which can indicate the potential benefits in seeking treatment for ADHD symptoms in order to drive safely.
+Treatment may involve therapy, medication, and effective coping skills.

 A woman stands outside near traffic in a busy city and closes her eyes while lifting her head up.